 It can also get intense with a percussion range of 2000-3200RPM.
 It comes with five speeds, with the latest gear offering a pre-programmed dynamic mode – it cycles between the highest gear and the lowest gear.

 The gun itself is made of premium materials and feels like something that will be with you for a long time.
+Just check it on our video below:

 It has a retroactive force meter – one of the best executed in the business.
 There are 6 attachments, which are good for massaging the whole body.
 The attachments locking mechanism is “push and twist.”